Albert5865/AI-Final-Project/README.md

 # Conditional Smiles!
 (SmileCVAE)

 ## About
 Implementation of AE, VAE and CVAE.
 Trained CVAE on faces from  [UTKFace Dataset](https://susanqq.github.io/UTKFace/).
 With an (handmade) encoding of the Smile-strength degree to produce conditional generation of synthetic faces with a given smile degree.
-The project has two implementations, one using the images in the dataset in Grayscale and other using the images in the dataset in RGB.
-The former Grayscale implementation can be found under ```black_and_white/```

 ## Installation
 1. Clone the repository ``` git clone https://github.com/raulorteg/SmileCVAE```